-"Patient Record" means a written account of all services provided to a patient by the home health agency, as well as other pertinent information necessary to provide care.

-"Personal Care Services" means the provision of services that do not require the judgment and skills of a licensed nurse or other professional.
-The services are limited to individual assistance with/or supervision of activities of daily living, companion services, transportation services, homemaker services, reporting changes in patient's condition and completing reports.
+- "Patient Service-Record" means a written account of all services provided to a patient by the home health agency, as well as other pertinent information necessary to provide care. - "Personal Care Services" means the provision of services that do not require the judgment and skills of a licensed nurse or other professional.
+The services are limited to individual assistance with/or supervision of essential activities of daily living, performing incidental household services, companion services, transportation services, homemaker services, reporting changes in patient's condition and completing reports and similar services.
+Personal care services shall not be construed to mean the provision of medical, nursing, dental, or mental health services.